Not yet available. We’re building this with design partners — talk to us about the partner program.

 One external-processor profile, with the evidence attached

-Each supplier gets a single profile that holds what you collected — category, region, the linked vendor record, and every dated document in one place.
+In the design, each supplier gets a single profile that holds what you collect — category, region, the linked vendor record, and every dated document in one place.

 - One external-processor profile per supplier, not scattered threads